-Fielding Graduate University was founded in March, 1974, in Santa Barbara, California, the realization of the vision of three founders: Frederic Hudson, Hallock Hoffman, and Renata Tesch.
-The founders, all distinguished higher education administrators and educators, each contributed an essential ingredient to the establishing of the university.
-Many other key individuals, through their diligence, hard work, and firm belief in the national need for mid-career professional education, gave substance to the dream.
+Fielding Graduate University was founded in March, 1974, in Santa Barbara, California, the realization of the vision of three founders: Frederic Hudson, Hallock Hoffman, and Renata Tesch—all distinguished higher education administrators and educators.
+Each contributed an essential ingredient to the establishment of the university.
+Many others, through their diligence, hard work, and firm belief in the national need for mid-career professional education, gave substance to the dream.

-The founders envisioned a nationally recognized graduate school, which would serve mid-career professionals wanting to pursue an advanced degree but whose educational and professional objectives could not be met by traditional institutions of higher education.
-Their success was predicated on two basic, rather advanced notions.
+The founders envisioned a nationally recognized graduate school that would serve mid-career professionals wanting to pursue an advanced degree but whose educational and professional objectives could not be met by traditional institutions of higher education.
+Their success was predicated on two basic, rather advanced, notions:

-First, they recognized that changing demographics were altering the nature of U. S. society, and in particular the world of higher education.
+Changing demographics were altering the world of higher education.